turgaysenlet/AndroidDroid/README.md

     1. Installation path: <b>File</b> (install the whole Linux OS into a single image file, easiest and cleanest install and can be backed up by copying the image)
     1. Installation path: <b>$(EXTERNAL_STORAGE)/linux.img</b> (location of the OS image file)
     1. Image size: <b>24000</b> (24GB storage, default is 2GB and it is not nearly enough for installing ROS)
-    1. User name: <b>android</b> (user name for login, ssh and VNC/remote desktop)
+    1. User name: <b>android</b> (username for login, ssh and VNC/remote desktop)
     1. User password: <b>something</b> (some password of your liking)
     1. SSH - Enable: <b>checked</b>
     1. GUI - Enable: <b>checked</b>
-    1. GUI - Graphics Subsystem: <b>X11</b> (graphocs system; X11-like regular Ubuntu desktop, VNC-virtual desktop, FrameBuffer-?, VNC works fine, but ROS GUI-based apps like *imageviewer* won't work
+    1. GUI - Graphics Subsystem: <b>X11</b> (graphics system; X11-like regular Ubuntu desktop, VNC-virtual desktop, FrameBuffer-?, VNC works fine, but ROS GUI-based apps like *imageviewer* won't work
     1. GUI - Desktop Environment: <b>MATE</b> (Ubuntu MATE style GUI, not as light as LXDE, but much usable)
     1. Click <b>back button</b> to get back to main screen
 5. If exists, backup previous Ubuntu